 - Be treated with dignity and respect throughout the application process

 Contact your local Medicaid office for information on eligibility criteria and how to apply for coverage for your child.
-View a state-by-state directory of Medicaid programs.
+Keep in mind, though, that Medicaid may not be your only resource for financial assistance.